-We have audited the accompanying consolidated balance sheets of Four Seasons Education (Cayman) Inc. (the "Company"), its subsidiaries, variable interest entities and subsidiaries of variable interest entities (collectively referred to as the "Group") as of February 28, 2019 and 2018, the related consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity, and cash flows, for each of the three years in the period ended February 28, 2019, and the related notes listed in the Index (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Group as of February 28, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended February 28, 2019, in conformity with accounting principles generally accepted in the United States of America
+We have audited the accompanying consolidated balance sheets of Four Seasons Education (Cayman) Inc. and its subsidiaries (the "Company") as of February 29, 2020 and February 28, 2019, the related consolidated statements of operations, comprehensive income (loss), changes in shareholders' equity, and cash flows, for each of the three years in the period ended February 29, 2020, and the related notes listed in the Index (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of February 29, 2020 and February 28, 2019, and the results of its operations and its cash flows for each of the three years in the period ended February 29, 2020, in conformity with accounting principles generally accepted in the United States of America.